 - Avoid crowded places and large gatherings

-- Utilize virtual meeting options
+- Continue to utilize virtual meeting and event options

 Everyone is expected to practice good hygiene.
 Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public space, or after blowing your nose, coughing, sneezing, or touching your face.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.
 Avoid touching your eyes, nose, and mouth, and wash your hands after touching your face.